-Methotrexate is a first-line treatment for rheumatoid arthritis.
-If a person takes this drug during pregnancy, it can cause birth abnormalities.
+Methotrexate is not suitable for use during pregnancy, due to a risk of birth abnormalities.
 Both partners should avoid methotrexate when planning to become pregnant and during pregnancy.

 Methotrexate can help people manage their RA symptoms.
 However, it can also cause severe toxicity.